 - Rhythm control strategy (helping your heart to stay in normal rhythm)

-The main aim of the above two treatments is to alleviate the symptoms you experience – they are not treatments to change your life expectancy.
+The main aim of these two treatments is to ease the symptoms you experience – they are not treatments to change your life expectancy.
 This may change in the future as more evidence from ongoing trials becomes available.

-Rate control is when we do not attempt to restore sinus rhythm, but instead ensure that your heart does not beat too quickly.
+Rate control is when we do not attempt to restore sinus rhythm, but instead, make sure that your heart does not beat too quickly.

-The heart rate can be controlled through the use of anti-arrhythmic medications that act on the AV-node to slow and partially prevent the transmission of electrical impulses from the atria to the ventricles.
+We can control your heart rate through antiarrhythmic medications.
+These act on the AV node to slow and partly prevent electrical impulses transmitting from the atria to the ventricles.

-This means the heart pumps slower and more effectively so that some of the symptoms of AF may be relieved.
+This means the heart pumps slower and more effectively so that some of the symptoms of AF are reduced.